KolbyLalonde/SENG-438/A2/README.md

 "JFreeChart" is the exported file system of our eclipse java project.

-"Eclipse_Project.jar" is the exported executable jar file of our eclipse java project.

 Other directories "media" and "Lab Content" contain the materials for assignment which were provided.